Related articles HERE

 Atheism Has No Answers

-The humanist cannot explain where the pain and suffering really came from, and has no hope that it will ever go away.
-He can not even blame it on God as that would necessitate admitting that God exists.
-He lives his life hoping that tragedy will not befall him but, even if he manages to escape serious affliction, all he has to eventually look forward to is a cold dark grave… which is the biggest tragedy of all.
-The following post on the Stand to Reason site pretty much sums it up…
+The humanist cannot explain where the pain and suffering really came from and has no hope that it will ever go away.
+He can not blame it on God as that would necessitate admitting that God exists.
+He lives his life hoping that tragedy will not befall him but, even if he manages to escape serious affliction, all he has to eventually look forward to is a cold dark grave - the biggest tragedy of all.

 The Scriptures tell us that one day sin will be removed and His creation restored to its original state.
-While I do not know what God plans to do with tectonic plates, I do know that …
+While we have no idea what God plans to do with tectonic plates, I do know that …

-The wolf and the lamb shall graze together, and the lion shall eat straw like the ox; and dust shall be the serpent’s food.
-They shall do no evil or harm in all My holy mountain, says the Lord (Isaiah 65:25).
+The wolf and the lamb will graze together, and the lion will eat straw like the ox; and dust will be the serpent's food.
+They will do no evil or harm on all My holy mountain,” says the LORD.
+(Isaiah 65:25 NASB)

 While the fall of humanity into sin affected everything, including the physical world, Paul explains in the book of Romans that creation itself is in bondage, but will be set free

-"creation waits with eager longing for the revealing of the sons of God; for the creation was subjected to futility, not of its own will but by the will of him who subjected it in hope; because the creation itself will be set free from its bondage to decay and obtain the glorious liberty of the children of God" (Romans 8:19-21).
+For the eagerly awaiting creation waits for the revealing of the sons and daughters of God.
+For the creation was subjected to futility, not willingly, but because of Him who subjected it, in hope that the creation itself also will be set free from its slavery to corruption into the freedom of the glory of the children of God.
+(Romans 8:19-21 NASB)

 The Bible is the story about the Creator's plan to deal with evil itself and to put the world to rights.